ivan-guerra/programmador.com/content/posts/2022/cosmo.md

 The inherent modularity of the project drives you towards C++.
 The object oriented features, templating, and interoperability with C made C++ a great candidate.
-Being able to package concepts like the frame buffer, global descriptor table, etc. into a neat little class led to more modular code.
+Being able to package concepts like the frame buffer, global descriptor table, etc. into a neat little class creates more modular code.

 There was no noticeable overhead to switching over to C++ beyond passing a few additional flags to the compiler: